 Early settlement, mail routes, and the origins of community in northern Somonauk Township

-Along the banks of Somonauk Creek, in the early 1830s, a small but significant settlement took shape—one of the earliest known points of activity in what would become DeKalb County.
-Though little remains today, the place later known as Franks played a foundational role in the development of the surrounding region.
+Along the banks of Somonauk Creek, in the early 1830s, a small but significant settlement took shape, one of the earliest known points of activity in what would become DeKalb County.

 The Road That Brought Settlement (1832)

 In 1832, a road connecting Chicago with the lead mining region of Galena was established under the direction of Captain Joe Naper.
-This route, known as the Chicago–Galena Road, became one of the earliest and most important lines of travel across northern Illinois.

-Where this road crossed Somonauk Creek, a natural stopping point emerged—setting the stage for settlement.
+Where this road crossed Somonauk Creek, a natural stopping point emerged, setting the stage for settlement.

 Early Settlement Along the Creek